jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

 ### Multiplication

-This design decomposes the multiplier into a series of {-2, -1, 0, 1, 2} that represents it.
-The reason we do this is that multiplying any binary number by these values is super easy to implement.
+This design decomposes the multiplier into a series of {-2, -1, 0, 1, 2} representing it.
+We do this because multiplying any binary number by these values is super easy to implement.
 All these implementation requires are shift (<<), NOT, sign extends, and +1 operations.
 Of these, the most difficult to perform is the +1.
 Luckily, since we already have an adder in our design, we can absorb this +1 operation into it.
-We do this by passing that +1 in as the carry in bit of the adder when the partial product is added.
-Se the figure for more details.
+We do this by passing that +1 in as the carry-in bit of the adder when the partial product is added.
+See the figure for more details.

 <div align=center><img src="imgs/v2/20.png" alt="drawing" width="300"/></div>